hf/toi/README.md

 It comes in two related packages:

-- `toi` which contains the most basic validators.
+- `@toi/toi` which contains the most basic validators.
 You can see the source in `packages/toi`.
-- `toix` which contains extra and commonly used validators.
+- `@toi/toix` which contains extra and commonly used validators.
 You can see the source in `packages/toix`.

 Unlike Joi, it takes a more flexible and monadic approach to building